-The minor in college teaching, available to all MU graduate degree-seeking students, helps prepare students to be effective educators.
+The Minor in College Teaching (MICT) is administered through the Graduate School and helps students prepare students to be effective educators.
 The MICT requires 9 credit hours, including a 3-hour core course, a teaching practicum and 3-6 elective hours.
+More information on the MICT is available on the Graduate School's webpage and the structure of our TOPP (see Page 15) is integrated well with completing the MICT requirements.